rome/tools/website/src/_includes/docs/project-config.md

 #### `linter.rules.recommended`

-Enables the recommended rule sets for all the groups.
+Enables the [recommended rules](/docs/lint/rules) for all the groups.

 > Default: `true`